SS City of Flint (1919)

-The SS City of Flint was a cargo ship of a type known colloquially as a Hog Islander, due to it being built at the Hog Island Shipyard, Philadelphia by American International Shipbuilding for the United States Shipping Board (USSB), Emergency Fleet Corporation.
+SS City of Flint was a cargo ship of a type known colloquially as a Hog Islander, due to it being built at the Hog Island Shipyard, Philadelphia by American International Shipbuilding for the United States Shipping Board (USSB), Emergency Fleet Corporation.
 City of Flint was named to honor the citizens of Flint, Michigan for their effort in Liberty Loan drives during World War I.

 The ship was sold to the Southgate Nelson Co., American Hampton Roads Line in 1930, but reverted to the USSB by 1935.
 By 1940 the USSB had been replaced by the United States Maritime Commission as owner and the ship was being operated as a Maritime Commission cargo vessel.
 During World War II City of Flint was being operated by United States Lines allocated to Army cargo requirements.

 City of Flint was the first American ship captured by Nazi Germany during World War II.